return42/sphkerneldoc/linux_src_doc/fs/btrfs/volumes_c.rst

 ------

 a pointer to a new \ :c:type:`struct btrfs_device <btrfs_device>`\  on success; \ :c:func:`ERR_PTR`\
 on error.
-Returned struct is not linked onto any lists and can be destroyed with \ :c:func:`kfree`\  right away.
+Returned struct is not linked onto any lists and must be destroyed with free_device.

 ..
 This file was automatic generated / don't edit.